cocreators-ee/project-template/README.md

 Secondly, you should store the sealed secrets generated with `kubeseal` to `envs/<env>/secrets/<num>-<name>.yaml`, e.g. `01-pipeline-agent.yaml` and they will be applied during release.
+Similarly the files in `envs/<env>/secrets/obsolete/` will have their resources deleted.

 Thirdly, if you need to override any component's `kube/` configs, you can store an override to `envs/<env>/component/path/kube/<file>.yaml`,